-There's something rewarding about using fire, anvil, and hammer to shape metal into something functional and beautiful.
+It's so rewarding to use fire, anvil, and hammer to shape metal into something functional and beautiful.
 Blacksmithing and jewelry classes are usually built around a specific project, and you'll be learning the skills you need as you go along.
 Ending each class with finished pieces adds to the fun of learning new skills.

-One-on-one blacksmithing classes, held in my forge in Easton, NH
+One-on-one blacksmithing classes are held in my forge in Easton, NH.

-Small group classes, held at the Littleton Studio School
+Small group jewelry classes are held at the Littleton Studio School

 Q & A